 - Win32: Malware

-This is one of the most common IDP.Generic viruses you can find on your computer, and it is certainly not complete.
+This is one of the most common IDP.Generic viruses that you can find on your computer, and it’s certainly not complete.
 There are numerous other files with different names that fall into the same category.

 You can also find this virus by using the security application installed on your computer.
-Any anti-virus program should be able to identify such an IDP.Generic virus and help you remove it easily.
-When using the software, please note that in rare cases the software is not able to detect these virus files.
-Indeed, these IDP.Generic files are stored under the name of the program and an antivirus can confuse them with a system file.
+Any anti-virus program should be able to identify such IDP.Generic virus and help you remove it easily.
+When you use the software, you should note that in rare cases the software may not be able to detect these virus files.
+Indeed, these IDP.Generic files are stored under the name of the program and an antivirus may mistake them for a system file.
 On the other hand, you are in a situation where the antivirus software adds a normal system file to the IDP.Generic file.
-The computer is thus forced to shut down these programs to protect the system from external threats.
+So the computer is forced to shut down these programs to protect the system from outside threats.

-When this condition occurs, it is called a false positive when a positive file is confused with a false virus file.
+When this condition occurs, it is called a false positive, when a positive file is mistaken for a false virus file.
 In any case, if your system has the following problems

 - frequent FSODs,